-Exams are over, a new academic year is beginning, and you want to embrace an opportunity to holiday with your best friends before you set out to begin a brand new school-year.
-A lot of googling and brainstorming must have taken place amongst your besties to figure out the best low-budget holiday destination.
+Exams are over, a new academic year is beginning, and you want to embrace an opportunity to holiday with your best friends before you set out to begin a brand new school year.
+A lot of googling and brainstorming must have taken place amongst your besties to figure out the best low-budget travel destination.
 But if you are still in doubt about which place to choose, let’s find out the details about some not-to-be-missed and inexpensive destinations across the world that will make your trip a memorable experience.

 Here is a list of some places that have the potential to give you an adrenaline rush as you explore them.
 Not only you will come back refreshed and rejuvenated, but these destinations will also soothe the traveler in you!
 Well, at least until the next trip!

 Why go far away when you can have the best in your own homeland!
 Yes, our own Malaysia is bursting with the natural beauty and serene beaches that are essential for a holiday.
 Borneo Island, Perhentian Islands, and Tioman Island are sure to offer you a pleasurable experience if you love the waters and beaches.

 Borneo Island is known for scuba diving thanks to its clear waters, excellent marine life, and plentiful coral reefs.
 Borneo is also one of the rare places on earth where you can spot endangered orangutans (Bornean orangutan) right into the wild!

 Among other interesting places are Kuala Kubu Baru, Bukit Jagra, Bukit Bahau, Langkawi, etc. where you can indulge in adventurous activities like paragliding and parasailing.

 Malaysia also has a host of other attractions like the National Zoo of Malaysia (Ulu Klang) where you can spot pandas and Malaysian elephants at as low as RM59.50 onwards for every foreigner.